denysbielkin/digisTT/README.md

-Test task where i configurate webpack by myself and work with google maps API
+Test task where i configure webpack by myself and work with google maps API

 to launch the project:
 - npm start